Assistance or Service Animals Policy

 - Registration: Complete the Assistance and Service Animal Registration Form.

-- Verification of a disability and accommodation request (Assistance Animal only): Attending healthcare provider for the disability must complete the attached Assistance Animal Disability & Accommodation Verification Form.
+- Verification of a disability and accommodation request (Assistance Animal only): Attending healthcare provider for the disability must complete the Assistance or Servical Animal Health Care Provider Form.

 - Veterinarian Verification Form: Veterinarian must complete the attached form, which may then be submitted by the student partner.